close

 • Relevant education

-At the same time, because they are entering fields that are new to them, they need to find a way to balance the best elements of functional and chronological resumes.
-Thus, the combination resume is perfect for them.
+At the same time, because they are entering fields that are new to them, they need to find a way to balance the best elements of functional and chronological resume formats.
+Thus, the combination resume is a perfect option.

 combination resume example